hail-is/hail/hail/python/hail/docs/install/azure.rst

 ===========================
-Use Hail on Google Dataproc
+Use Hail on Azure HDInsight
 ===========================

 First, install Hail on your `Mac OS X <macosx.rst>`__ or `Linux <linux.rst>`__ laptop or desktop.
-The Hail pip package includes a tool called ``hailctl dataproc`` which starts, stops, and manipulates Hail-enabled Dataproc clusters.
+The Hail pip package includes a tool called ``hailctl hdinsight`` which starts, stops, and manipulates Hail-enabled HDInsight clusters.

-Start a dataproc cluster named "my-first-cluster".
-Cluster names may only contain a mix lowercase letters and dashes.
-Starting a cluster can take as long as two minutes.
+Start an HDInsight cluster named "my-first-cluster".
+Cluster names may only contain lowercase letters, uppercase letter, and numbers.
+You must already have a storage account and resource group.

 .. code-block:: sh

-   hailctl dataproc start my-first-cluster
+   hailctl hdinsight start MyFirstCluster MyStorageAccount MyResourceGroup

+Be sure to record the generated http password so that you can access the cluster.

 Create a file called "hail-script.py" and place the following analysis of a randomly generated dataset with five-hundred samples and half-a-million